VSRDev09/VSRDev09/README.md

 ## About Me 🚀

 - 🎓 3rd semester student in Systems Analysis and Development at IFBA - Campus Salvador (Bahia, Brazil).
 - 👨🏽‍💻 Passionate developer with solid experience in C, C#, C++, ASP.NET, and SQL Server, always eager to learn and improve.
-- 💼 Currently working as Monitoring Assistant at WEpayments, balancing operational excellence with continuous technical growth.
 - 🔧 Skilled in industrial mechanics with a technical background that brings a unique problem-solving mindset to software development.
 - 💡 Freelancing in spare time to deepen practical skills and build real-world projects.
 - 🏍 Outside of coding, I enjoy  gaming, books, animes, fueling creativity and teamwork skills.